 Attic Insulation

-Air leaks, thermal bridging, and insulation gaps in your attic will result in substantial heat loss and lead to a variety of moisture-related problems in your home through things like the stack effect.
-For maximizing energy efficiency, attics should be properly: sealed, insulated, and ventilated.
+Air leaks, thermal bridging, and insulation gaps in your attic will result in substantial heat loss and lead to a variety of moisture-related problems in your home through physical phenomena like ‘the stack effect’ (also known as ‘the chimney effect’) and ‘the wind effect’.
+To maximize energy efficiency, attics should be properly sealed, insulated, and ventilated.

 What to Look For